Cozy64/gay/README.md

 # Project Gay
-This project is a secret step for world domination.
+This project is a secret step for world domination